Canwest: Beyond broadcasting and the newspapers

-Lacking a presence in Alberta, the company set its sights on Western International Communications, which owned three independent stations in that province that carried Global programming.
-It eventually bought that company's broadcasting assets in 2000.
-This not only boosted Global's coverage in western Canada but prompted the establishment of a second over-the-air service, originally known as CH, since in some areas the combined company had duplicate over-the-air coverage through multiple stations.
+Lacking a presence in Alberta, the company set its sights on Western International Communications, which owned three independent stations in that province that carried Global's programming.
+It eventually bought the company's broadcasting assets in 2000.
+This not only boosted Global's coverage in western Canada, but prompted the establishment of a second over-the-air service, originally known as CH, since in some areas, the combined company had duplicate over-the-air coverage through multiple stations.
 Later that year, Canwest announced its acquisition of Southam Inc.'s newspaper chain from Conrad Black, in order to pursue a media convergence strategy.

 The CanWest logo used from 1997 to 2008.

 Canwest was initially slow to invest in specialty channels due to the strength of its terrestrial network.
 In 1999, seeking to change this, the company announced a deal to buy out the Canadian partners of NetStar Communications, owner of TSN, but was stymied by U.S. partner ESPN, which had veto power over such a sale.
-ESPN instead came to terms with Canwest's main rival CTV, a longtime business partner of ESPN's parent company Disney, as an acceptable buyer, which the selling partners eventually agreed to.
+ESPN instead came to terms with Canwest's main rival, CTV, a longtime business partner of ESPN's parent company Disney, as an acceptable buyer, which the selling partners eventually agreed to.

-In an effort to get into the entertainment business, the company had bought out producer/distributor Fireworks Entertainment in 1998, and gained interest in Seven Arts Pictures, a film production company.
-CanWest would sell its entertainment unit in 2005.
+In an effort to get into the entertainment business, the company had bought out producer and distributor Fireworks Entertainment in 1998, and gained interest in Seven Arts Pictures, a film production company.
+Canwest would end up selling its entertainment unit in 2005.

-In 2005, CanWest launched a new website, Canada.com, which served as a digital media platform for its rebranded brands in the digital space.
+In 2005, Canwest launched a new website, Canada.com, which served as a digital media platform for its rebranded brands in the digital space.
 These brands encompassed various local news outlets, major newspapers, and other media entities.
 The brands were collectively presented under the "canada.com Network" and included the following (as listed in the website footer): Newspapers: National Post, Calgary Herald, Edmonton Journal, The Montreal Gazette, Ottawa Citizen, Regina Leader Post, The Saskatoon Star Phoenix, The Vancouver Sun, The Vancouver Province, Victoria Times Colonist, The Windsor Star, Dose, Vancouver Island Newspaper, VANNEET Newspaper; Television: Global, CH, Prime TV, Fox Sports World Canada, Lonestar, Mystery, Xtreme Sports, Deje View, mentv, Cool TV; Radio: CoolFM 99.1, 91.5 The Beat; Marketplace: working.com, driving.ca, connecting, celebrating, remembering, homes.
 The website experience revolved around news, city guides, activities, and events to enhance advertising revenue.
-The site was developed by Cossette/Fjord based in Toronto, Canada, in 2005.
+The site was developed by Cossette/Fjord, based in Toronto, Canada, in 2005.